assertions type enables or disables the Java 1.4 assertions feature, on a whole

 When assertions are enabled (or disabled) in a task through nested assertions elements, the class loader or command line is modified with the appropriate options.
-This means that the JVM executed must be a Java 1.4 or later JVM, even if there are no assertions in the code.
-Attempting to enable assertions on earlier VMs will result in an "Unrecognized option" error and the JVM will not start.
+This means that the JVM executed must be of version 1.4 or later, even if there are no assertions in the code.
+Attempting to enable assertions on earlier JVMs will result in an "Unrecognized option" error and the JVM will not start.

 Note also that there is no apparent documentation for what parts of the JRE come with useful assertions.

 Enable assertions in portions of code.
 If neither a package nor class is specified, assertions are turned on in all (user) code.

 |class||The name of a class on which to enable assertions.||No|

 |package||The name of a package in which to enable assertions on all classes.
 (Includes subpackages.)

 ...for the anonymous package.

 Disable assertions in portions of code.

 |class||The name of a class on which to disable assertions.||No|

 |package||The name of a package in which to disable assertions on all classes.
 (Includes subpackages.)